 I have a FREE Healthy Healing at Home training to help you confidently use homemade herbal remedies.
 You'll learn the "safe herbs" for your family, how to systematically approach herbal healing, how to choose the right herb for your condition, and stock your herbal medicine cabinet.

-Once you start with herb medicine, I’m certain you’ll want to learn more.
-Sign up for my class, Herbal Medicine Cabinet: Colds & Flus here.
+Once you start with herbal medicine, I'm certain you'll want to learn more.
+Sign up for my class, Herbal Medicine Cabinet: Colds & Flus to continue learning.

 For more information on Doc Jones or the School of Botanical Medicine, visit the links below.